By Jennifer McDougall

 The most effective way to overcome fear is to remain open to new ideas.
 Everyone can succeed at stopping drug use, but only a few people learn how to do so.

-Relapse dreams are quite prevalent in those who are recovering from addiction.
+Relapse dreams are pretty prevalent in those who are recovering from addiction.
 In a common relapse dream, you may use drugs or alcohol again, then wake up feeling glad that it was all a dream.
 Many individuals are anxious about experiencing relapse dreams, despite the comfort that it was only a dream.
 They’re disturbing in and of themselves, but you might question whether they’re a warning that your recovery isn’t progressing as planned or that you’re about to relapse in real life.

 Although relapse dreams are prevalent, little research has been done into why they occur or how they affect recovery.
 Researchers at the Massachusetts General Hospital Recovery Research Institute wanted to find out more, looking at over 2000 people recovering from addiction throughout the country.
 After starting recovery, roughly a third of these 2000 people had a relapse dream.
 Addiction counselors frequently say that nearly all of their clients have experienced a relapse dream at some point.
 Other findings in the study may help to explain the discrepancy.

-When you’re relearning how to exert control over automatic behavior, you’re effectively relearning how to assert control over automatic behavior.
+When you’re relearning how to exert control over automatic behavior, you’re effectively relearning how to assert control over mechanical behavior.
 Likewise, REM sleep helps your brain consolidate new knowledge when you’re learning a new skill.

 Why Dreams of a Relapse Happens